 Locally, there are Level 3 and Level 4 skills trainings and assessments offered at ACA week as part of the Great Lakes Sea Kayak Symposium.

 While not everyone is seeking a piece of paper, ACA courses in skills training and assessments provide the framework on which to build your development as a paddler.
-They can provide a benchmark to gage your progress against an objective standard.
+They can provide a benchmark to gauge your progress against an objective standard.

 Whitewater skills training and assessments are available during both our spring and fall Southern Rivers Trips.